Baidu Maps: Street view service

 The street view service of Baidu Maps was first launched on August 21, 2013.
 This is a list of cities supported as of March 11, 2015:

 Blocking

 India

-In June 2020, the Indian Government blocked Baidu Maps, as well as 58 other Chinese apps, citing national security concerns.
-That came after clashes between the People's Liberation Army Ground Force and the Indian Army in the Galwan Valley.
+In June 2020, the Indian Government blocked Baidu Maps as well as 58 other Chinese apps, citing national security concerns during the clashes between the People's Liberation Army Ground Force and the Indian Army in the Galwan Valley.